i-data-explorer/supermarket-data-analysis-and-visualization-notebook-tile/cover.md

 ## What is the content of the notebook?

-All good analysis begins with questions, and the following questions are explored with their appropriate infographics in this notebook
+All good analysis begins with questions, and the following questions are explored with appropriate infographics in this notebook

 * Question 1: What Products Do People Buy The Most?
 * Question 2: Is the Volume of sales Healthy?